 Recording and Transcribing Your WISEdata Conference Presentation

-For the 2022 WISEdata Conference, DPI asks that conference presenters record and transcribe their presentations so that they are available for attendees to rewatch or to be watched later by people who couldn't attend.
-You have two options for recording your presentation:
+For the 2023 WISEdata Conference, DPI asks that conference presenters record and transcribe their presentations so that they are available for attendees to rewatch or to be watched later by people who couldn't attend.
+The majority of our presenters will be presenting live we have selected two session topics to be presented live with a virtual option.

-- You can present your session live during the WISEdata Conference and record and transcribe the live presentation.
+You will present your session live during the WISEdata Conference and record and transcribe the live presentation.

 This page includes instructions for how to record and transcribe a Microsoft Teams webinar.